 Every time you make a change in your business, there’s always the risk it might not have been the best decision.

-Let’s say you hire a blogger, work with a few guest posters, or decide to hire a ghostwriter.
+Let’s say you hire a writer, work with a few guest posters, or decide to hire a ghostwriter.
 After a couple of months, you realize that you’re not getting the results you wanted; maybe traffic is down or your audience has shifted or sales have dropped.

 As we’ve demonstrated in this article, if you’re wondering “should I outsource my blog,” the answer is: it depends.